ToothlessGear/node-gcm/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Changelog
+**0.9.9**
+ * fix satusCode logging
+ * Added a call of a callback function in case when no registration id were given
+ * updated contributors

 **0.9.8**
  * Added support for sending POSTs to GCM through http/https proxies.
  * updated contributors